Chaotic dynamics in a single excitation subspace: deviations from the ETH via long time correlations: Properties of Chaotic Quantum Systems

 Recently \cite{Nation2018}, the current authors have obtained a relationship between the DE fluctuations and IPR from a RMT approach, finding that for observables that are diagonal in the basis of eigenstates of the non-interacting part of a chaotic Hamiltonian (which are our focus in the current work),

 Indeed, both Reimann and Short's bounds can be understood in terms of the IPR, and Eq. \eqref{eq:delta_IPR} can be seen to follow the same scaling implied by a saturation of their bounds.
 This scaling of the fluctuations with system size has also been argued as a direct consequence of the ETH in (the supplemental material of) Ref. \cite{Clos2016a}.
+Further, this relation links the vanishing of long-time fluctuations with notions of ergodicity in terms of the explored Hilbert space dimension \cite{Pietracaprina2017}, which may be measured by the IPR.